 All Animon will use Pada to mark their age instead of the day of their birth, and anyone born during the year will turn one during their first eclipse.
 This is why most people use the term ‘eclipse’ to refer to their age instead of ‘years’.

 There are exceptions to the regular ageing ceremony and how age is measured.
 Sometimes, if an Animon’s memory has been damaged or they don’t feel like they’ve been ‘living’ until a certain time, Animon will use ‘years’ to refer to their physical age and ‘eclipses’ to refer to how old they see themselves.
-Usually, the two terms can be used interchangeably, but some Animon get uptight about the technicalities.
+Usually the two terms can be used interchangeably, but some Animon are strict about the technicalities.

 Day Two: Bibda

-The second day of Summerfest is Bibda; the day of mourning.
+The second day of Sunfest is Bibda; the day of mourning.

-Different Animon cultures have different ways of mourning the dead on Bibda: wolven and felinics sit on the graves of their loved ones and scream until they lose their voice; foxen people drink and decorate the graves with brightly-coloured cloth; Rendi kind and Dassens dance and sing in order to ‘celebrate life that was’ and many have died themselves after passing out from exhaustion.
+Different Animon cultures have different ways of mourning the dead on Bibda: kitsune and felinics sit at the graves of their loved ones and scream until they lose their voice; foxen people drink and decorate the graves with brightly-coloured cloth; Avio and Dassens dance and sing in order to ‘celebrate life that was’ and many have died themselves after passing out from exhaustion.

-Some know it as the saddest day of the Summerfest, while others know it as the happiest; some think of it as a celebration of life that was— for every person mourned there are memories, maybe not always fun, but those memories changed the lives of those who still live.
+Some know it as the saddest day of the Sunfest; while others know it as the happiest, thinking of it as a celebration of life that was— for every person mourned there are memories, maybe not always fun, but those memories changed the lives of those who still live.

-Bibda is sometimes considered the most important day of Summerfest because of this, though only people who have lost a loved one can appreciate its meaning.
+Bibda is sometimes considered the most important day of Sunfest because of this, though only people who have lost a loved one can appreciate its meaning.

 Day Three: Tanda